 How should a sweater fit a dog?

 Just like with humans, a dog’s sweater should fit them just right.
-It should not be too loose, or else, they might injure themselves (while wearing, not with) with it.
-It should not be too tight either because it (could, not would) would impede their mobility.
+It should not be too loose, or else, they might injure themselves while wearing it.
+It should not be too tight either because it could impede their mobility.